Make your time count

 But all ideas are not created equal.
-There are those that solve actual problems that humans have, and there is a wide array of complete hokum that nobody needs, like a cup that reminds you to drink more water, a device that tells you to floss your teeth, a subwoofer you wear on your wrist, and a wirelessly chargeable card that tells you where you put your wallet.
+There are those that solve actual problems that humans have, and there is a wide array of complete hokum that nobody needs, like a cup that reminds you to drink more water (update September 2021: this project has since been abandoned), a device that tells you to floss your teeth, a subwoofer you wear on your wrist, and a wirelessly chargeable card that tells you where you put your wallet.

 These are obviously extraordinarily unnecessary.
 Calling them “luxury items” would be too kind, because they are really some of the worst garbage that exists on this planet.
 I can save you a lot of money right now: drink more water, floss your teeth twice a day, and realize the remaining two pieces of superfluous technology are also not going to fill the hole in your heart.

 The worst part about these products is that people like you and me are working hard to make them happen.
 Highly intelligent people spend time, effort, and money on something that makes me ashamed to work in this industry.

 Projects like these help bring me back to reality.
 They get me to look up from my keyboard and reconsider my own situation.
 Am I working on something that is meaningful, or am I merely working on something someone is willing to pay me for?